 By Melinda Maryniuk, MEd, RD, CDCES

 As a dietitian, I am often asked, “What’s the best __ (bread, crackers, cereal…) for me to eat?”
-While there is no “best” option, we want to offer you some “good-for-you” selections, and share some tips on how you can judge different foods for yourself.
-As a general rule – the fewer ingredients, the better, as it’s probably less processed.
-Check the nutrition facts label to see how the food fits in your calorie and carbohydrate budget, & always aim to minimize sodium and saturated fat, while maximizing fiber.
+While there is no “best” option, we want to offer you some nutritious selections, and share some tips on how you can judge different foods for yourself.
+As a general rule – the fewer ingredients, the better, as it’s normally less processed.
+Look at the nutrition facts label, and aim to minimize sodium and saturated fat, while maximizing fiber.
 Certainly, taste is important.
 (If you don’t like it, don’t bother!)
 Price is also a consideration.
-With so many different products available, this guide will give you some great options on yogurt/cottage cheese, pasta sauce, frozen desserts, breakfast cereal, & snack bars.
+With so many different products available, this guide will give you great options for yogurt, cottage cheese, pasta sauce, desserts, breakfast cereal, & protein bars.

 To watch episodes of our live interviews with diabetes experts, click here.